prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 #### Price Granularity

-This config is used to configure which price bucket is used for the `hb_pb` keyword.
+This configuration defines the price bucket granularity setting that will be used for the `hb_pb` keyword.
-For an example showing how to use this method, see the [Simplified price bucket setup](/dev-docs/examples/simplified-price-bucket-setup.html).

 {% highlight js %}
 pbjs.setConfig({ priceGranularity: "medium" })